 The percentage of edited measurements due to square off-nadir angle criterion is represented in figure 15.
-It is about 0.68% over the repetitive period and 0.5% since the beggining of the geodetic orbit period.
+It is about 0.68% over the repetitive period and 0.5% since the beginning of the geodetic orbit period.
 During 2010, Jason-1 experienced very high off-nadir angles due to low star tracker and gyro performances, especially for period between cycles 304 and 316.
 Mispointing was greatly improved end of 2010.
 During 2011, there were only a couple of cycles impacted by increased mispointing values.
 The map 15 shows that edited measurements are mostly found in coastal regions.
+During year 2013, pass 213 of cycle 531 is partly edited due to mispointing at default value or out of thresholds probably due to star tracker unavailability.
+As a consequence, this pass is visible on the map of edited measurements from pass 517 to 537 of figure 15.

 Figure 15: Cycle per cycle percentage of edited measurements by square off-nadir angle criterion (left).
-Right: Map of percentage of edited measurements by square off-nadir angle criterion over an one-year period (cycles 365 to 516).
+Right: Map of percentage of edited measurements by square off-nadir angle criterion over an eight-months period (cycles 517 to 537).